CradlePHP/cradlephp.github.io/markdown/sink.md

  - [Installation](#installation)
  - [Load the Page](#load)

-Optionally you can take a look at the full setup and learn backwards.
-The kitchen sink features various 3rd party packages useful for mid to complicated projects.
+The kitchen sink is a sandbox project to help provide something tangible for the average developer as well as give some initial ideas of how to structure your own project.
+Please note that this build is very opinionated and feedback on the architecture may vary from person to person.
 The kitchen sink will update periodically as new and useful packages are available.

 <a name="requirements"></a>
 ## Server Requirements